Trending Topics

 kali9/Getty Images

-Additionally, the panelists will cover practical solutions to common challenges such as managing work hours, integrating wellness programs into daily operations and fostering a balanced work-life culture.
-Experts will share strategies for providing support services and promoting overall health, including the provision of counseling services and fitness opportunities during shifts.
+Additionally, the panelists cover practical solutions to common challenges such as managing work hours, integrating wellness programs into daily operations and fostering a balanced work-life culture.
+Experts share strategies for providing support services and promoting overall health, including the provision of counseling services and fitness opportunities during shifts.

-During this webinar, sponsored by Utility, panelists will discuss strategies to address key findings of the survey, including how to:
+During this webinar, sponsored by Utility, panelists discuss strategies to address key findings of the survey, including how to:

 • Implement effective tools for mental health support and conduct regular wellness checks.